Home Compare IBM vs TDY

 International Business Machines vs Teledyne Technologies: Which Stock Looks Stronger in 2026?

-International Business Machines holds the cleaner structural position, with the lead spread across growth and profitability.
-Teledyne Technologies still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+International Business Machines holds the cleaner structural position, with the lead spread across valuation and growth.
 In the market, Teledyne Technologies carries the stronger setup — intact trend against International Business Machines's broken trend.
 That leaves a split case: the structural lead stays with International Business Machines, but the market is not currently confirming it.

 Trajectory Similarity